Who Says (Selena Gomez & the Scene song): Music video

 The music video was directed by Chris Applebaum and filmed in Los Angeles, California on February 12–13, 2011.
-A thirty-six second teaser of the video was released on March 9, 2011 and the video premiered on VEVO on March 11, 2011.
+A thirty-six second teaser of the video was released on March 9, 2011 and the video premiered on Vevo on March 11, 2011.
 The video starts off with Gomez in a long black dress at a photoshoot where she starts singing the first verse.
 She then removes her earrings and black high heels and exits the studio.
-Gomez is seen singing while walking barefoot through a city while carrying her shoes in her hand, riding in a cab and eventually walking on the outskirts of the city as lyrics appear in various locations including a theatre marquee, the side of a building, and written in the sky.
+Gomez is seen singing while walking barefoot through a city while carrying her shoes in her hand, riding in a cab and eventually walking on the outskirts of the city as lyrics appear in various locations including a theater marquee, the side of a building, and written in the sky.
 Eventually she enters a public restroom where she changes into casual clothing, throws away the black dress and removes her make-up.
 After this, Gomez makes her way to a beach, where she is seen singing with her band, surrounded by fans.
 The video ends as the crowd runs into the water, and the waves wash away the words 'THE END' written in the sand.

 Live performances

 Gomez appeared on both the Late Show with David Letterman on March 16, 2011, and The Seven on March 18, 2011 to promote the single.
 The band performed the song for the first time at the 3rd annual Concert for Hope on March 20, 2011.
 They later performed the song on The Ellen DeGeneres Show on March 22, 2011, and on Dancing with the Stars on April 5, 2011.
 The band also performed the song on an episode of So Random!.
 The band also performed the song on Good Morning America on June 17, 2011.
 On June 19, 2011, the band performed the song on the 2011 MuchMusic Video Awards, whereas they performed it on Late Night with Jimmy Fallon and Live with Regis and Kelly on June 24, 2011 and June 29, 2011, respectively.
-On November 22, 2011, Gomez performed the song herself with Taylor Swift for her Speak Now World Tour in Madison Square Garden, New York.
+On November 22, 2011, Gomez performed the song herself with Taylor Swift for her Speak Now World Tour in Madison Square Garden, New York City.